christofmuc/JammerNetz/README.md

   * Does automatic hard-disk recording of your session to local disk on each client in a lossless compressed FLAC file.
 After the session, everybody has a record to revisit.
   * Does automatic MIDI recording in case it detects any incoming MIDI notes, thereby logging all keys played into a MIDI file for later revisit ("what did I play?
 Sounds great!")
   * Features a built-in instrument tuner display showing you the detected note and cents for each channel, so it is easy and quick to get everybody on the same A.
   * BlowFish encryption based on a shared secret that is compiled into the software, so you are not sending data unsecured through the internet.
+We don't claim this is state of the art and probably not enough bits of encryption, but better than sending unencrypted audio data.
+This certainly is a point for improvement.

 ### Limitations

 It should be noted that due to the design of the system, we have a few limitations or restrictions that other systems might not have.
 We believe that we have made sensible trade-offs, but your milage may vary:

-  1. Only ASIO drivers are currently supported by the JammerNetz Client.
-As we are aiming for lowest-possible latency, you should really use an audio device with ASIO drivers on Windows.
-  2. All clients need to run on the same sample rate (48000 is set in the source, but you might want to switch to 44100), else mixing the signals together isn't straightforward.
+  1. All clients need to run on the same sample rate (48000 is set in the source, but you might want to switch to 44100), else mixing the signals together isn't straightforward.
-  3. Even the buffer size used by the device must be identical.
+  2. Even the buffer size used by the device must be identical.
 The file BuffersConfig.h has the constants and is currently set at 128 samples.
+  3. As we are aiming for lowest-possible latency, you should really use an audio device with ASIO drivers on Windows, even if Windows Audio and DirectSound are offered.
+Stay away from DirectSound.
+Mac CoreAudio works as well.

 ## Usage